Updates and advice for all students during the current outbreak of coronavirus COVID-19.

 For information specific to graduate researchers please visit our dedicated graduate research FAQs.

-The University's library services are currently being delivered virtually, and library buildings across all campuses are closed.
-Our libraries continue to provide access to a vast array of materials online, with many publishers temporarily expanding their digital offerings.
+Our libraries provide access to a vast array of materials online, with many publishers temporarily expanding their digital offerings.
 Find out how to source online materials for your teaching, learning and research.

 Are any libraries open?